Tesla deliveries miss Wall Street estimates; shares fall 6per cent

 Tesla Inc delivered fewer-than-expected vehicles in its third quarter, fueling doubts about the company's ability to turn a profit.

-REUTERS: Tesla Inc said on Wednesday its deliveries rose less than 2per cent in the third quarter, missing Wall Street estimates and sending its shares down nearly 6per cent in trading after the bell.
+REUTERS: Electric car company Tesla Inc said on Wednesday its deliveries rose less than 2per cent in the third quarter, missing Wall Street estimates and sending its shares down nearly 6per cent in trading after the bell.

-Total deliveries came in at 97,000 units for the quarter, below analysts' estimates of 97,477 vehicles, according to IBES data from Refinitiv.
+Total deliveries came in at a record 97,000 units for the quarter, but was below analysts' estimates of 97,477 vehicles, according to IBES data from Refinitiv.

-The California-based electric car company led by billionaire Elon Musk is under pressure to increase production and prove that there is sustainable demand for its vehicles, as well as show it can make a profit, even as traditional luxury car makers begin to roll out their own electric models.
+The company, led by billionaire Elon Musk, is under pressure to ramp up production, while proving that there is sustainable demand for its vehicles and that it can turn a profit, even as traditional luxury car makers begin to roll out their own electric models.

+The company has set a target to deliver 360,000 to 400,000 vehicles in 2019, which means that it needs to deliver at least 104,800 vehicles in its final quarter to meet the low end of its full-year forecast.

+"Looks like the 360k bottom end of 2019 forecast is starting to look a bit iffy," Roth Capital Partners analyst Craig Irwin said.

-Recently introduced all-electric SUVs from Audi and Jaguar Land Rover have challenged the company's S and X models, deliveries of which fell 1.4per cent to 17,400 from the second quarter and came below analysts' estimates of 18,829 vehicles.
+The company's Model S and X vehicles are also facing challenges from the recently launched all-electric SUVs from Audi and Jaguar Land Rover.

+Deliveries of the two high-priced models fell 1.4per cent to 17,400 from the second quarter and came in below analysts' estimates of 18,829 vehicles.

 Tesla said its orders in the third quarter exceeded deliveries and that it was therefore entering the fourth quarter with a backlog.